pokt-network/docs/use/get-endpoint.md

 ![](../assets/portal-networkoverview.png)

-In this section, you'll see all the important parts of the network: how many relays are being served daily, the overall success rate of the network, and the number of apps, nodes, and POKT staked.
-A summary of chains being served by the network is also available.
+In this section, you'll see all the important parts of the network: how many relays are being served daily, network performance, the latest block details, and a summary of chains being served by the network is also available.

-Head over to the "Apps" section and click **Create** to create your app.
-You'll be able to select one of any of the [supported blockchains](../supported-blockchains.md) to start, but you can add other chains after your Application is created..
+Click the **Apps** link on the left and then click **Create** to create a new Application.
+You'll be able to select one of any of the [supported blockchains](../supported-blockchains.md) to start, but you can add other chains after your Application is created.

 ![](../assets/portal-app-setup.png)

-Once you've hit "Launch Application", all is done and you can start using your endpoint!
-You should be greeted by the main application screen, which will show all the metrics, which as soon as you start submitting requests, should start appearing.
+Once you've hit "Launch Application", your endpoint is ready!
+You should be greeted by the main application screen, which will show all the metrics, which should will start being populated as soon as you start submitting requests.

 ![](../assets/portal-app.png)

 The view you see is the main view for your application.
 Here, you'll see key details:

-* On the top left, you'll see and will be able to copy your endpoint URL.
-* On the right, first you'll see key information about your Pocket application:
-  * The **app status**, which indicates if the app is currently staked or unstaked.
-The app must be staked in order to be eligible for service.
-  * The **amount of POKT** staked, which will be enough to add up to the free tier.
-  * The **max amount of relays you can send per day,** which currently is 1M as per the free tier.
-* On the bottom right, you'll see important identifying information:
-  * The **Gateway ID,** used by the Dashboard to fetch your app's information.
-It's part of your endpoint URL as well.
-  * The **App's public key**, which will let you inspect your application on-chain.
+* **Endpoint URL**: The endpoint for the chain you selected during creation.
+Click **Add New** to add new endpoints for different chains that will also be included in this Application.
+* **Portal ID**: The unique identifier for your Application.
+It is always part of the URL structure for all endpoints.
-  * The **Secret Key**, which is a security feature you can use to make your Pocket Dashboard endpoint more secure.
+* **Secret Key**: A security feature you can use to make your endpoint more secure.
-* On the left side, you'll see all the metrics available for your app.
+* **Public Key**: A key that will let you inspect your application on-chain.
+* **Success metrics**: Relay success rate, error rate, and total requests.
+* **Usage**: Percentage of how many relays have been utilized against the maximum (currently one million per day).

 ## Setting Up Notifications